davidab265/intuit/README.md

 - Secure the S3 bucket by blocking all public access.
 - the auto scaling group is deployed on all AZ in the region.

 **Note:** The instructions stated to allow access to the application only from the office IP.
 For this exam, it is okay to use the personal IP address.
-However, I was unable to find a way to access the application using that method.
+However, I was unable to find a way that you will be able to access the application using that method.
 As a temporary solution, I have decided to allow access from all IP addresses for now.